Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Prices are per person, listed in Australian Dollars (AUD) and include GST. *Limited sole use occupancy available.

-Embark: Board Coral Geographer at 4:00pm and depart Melbourne at 5:00 pm
+Embark: Board Coral Adventurer at 4:00pm and depart Melbourne at 5:00 pm

-Melbourne > Apollo Bay > 12 Apostles > Port Fairy > Western River Cove > Coffin Bay > Streaky Bay > Bunda Cliffs > Lucky Bay > Woody Island > Albany > Augusta >Eagle Bay > Fremantle
+Melbourne > Apollo Bay > 12 Apostles > Port Fairy > Western River Cove > Coffin Bay > Streaky Bay > Bunda Cliffs > Lucky Bay > Woody Island > Albany > Augusta > Hamelin Bay > Fremantle

 Part of the traditional lands of the Gadubanud people, Apollo Bay was settled by European whalers and timber-cutters in the 1840s.
 The town of Apollo Bay, then named Middleton, was established in 1953.
 As the area became more accessible by land, it gained popularity as a tourist destination and fishing port.
 Surrounded by wineries and famous for seafood, Apollo Bay is the perfect place to indulge in regional produce.